-In case of ambiguities in the core, there is a risk, if a word-to-word translation is performed, that the ambiguity is replicated in the target language.
-Therefore, it is recommended to replicate in the target language the original English term, address the question via the IHTSDO request submission process and review the translation after receipt of the reply.
+In case of ambiguities in the international release, there is a risk, if a word-to-word translation is performed, that the ambiguity is replicated in the target language.
+Therefore, it is recommended that if the source language description is ambiguous to forward the issue to the IHTSDO via the request submission process, and then the translation is reviewed after a reply is received.